-Upholding human rights, including both forced labour and child labour, is explicitly addressed in TC Energy's annual online COBE training and certification.
-Every member of the TC Energy team, including those working for all the entities listed in this joint Report, is expected to read, understand and comply with the principles and requirements set out in the COBE Policy and is required to complete annual internallydeveloped COBE training.
+Upholding human rights, including prohibition of both forced labour and child labour, is explicitly addressed in TC Energy's annual online COBE Policy training and certification.
+All TC Energy personnel, including those working for all the entities listed in this joint Report, are expected to read, understand and comply with the principles and requirements set out in the COBE Policy, and are required to complete annual internally-developed COBE Policy training.
 The training is approximately 45 minutes in length and contains a knowledge check test and certification.
 Contractors are also provided the Contractor Code of Business Ethics Policy to reinforce expectations and awareness of human rights topics.

-Additionally, we conduct specialized, in-person training sessions strategically designed to address the unique challenges of high-risk areas.
+Additionally, we conducted specialized, in-person training sessions strategically designed to address the unique challenges of high-risk areas.
+This included two, one hour internally-developed training session on forced labour and child labour in 2024.
 This dual-layered training framework underscores our dedication to fostering a culture that not only understands but actively champions human rights across all facets of our operations and supply chain.